GenericMappingTools/gmt/doc_modern/rst/source/gmtsimplify.rst

 Description
 -----------

-**gmtsimplify** reads one or more data files and apply the Douglas-Peucker line simplification algorithm.
+**simplify** reads one or more data files and apply the Douglas-Peucker line simplification algorithm.
 The method recursively subdivides a polygon until a run of points can be replaced by a straight line segment, with no point in that run deviating from the straight line by